MarvinMarjan/riv/doc/language/features/scope.md

 Every ***Riv*** program has an environment that stores each variable and identifier declared.
 When you declare a variable, it's only accessible in that scope or in inner scopes.
 It means that if you have the scopes **A**, **B** and **C**, being **A** the outer one and **C** the inner one and you declare a variable at **B**, the variable declared will only be accessible in **B** (scope in which the variable was declared) and **C** (inner scope that inherits the outer one identifiers).

 Every program starts with a scope: the global scope.
 It's the root scope in which every other inner scope will have access.
+At global scope, **only declarations are valid**.
 A new scope is created every time a block is used `{ ... }`.

+***note: the example below ignores the rule of "`at global scope, only declarations are valid`" for educational porpuses.
+But, when writing true programs with riv, you will not be able to cheat that.*** [See more](/doc/language/syntax/init.md)
 ```
 var global_x = "global";